Fidelity National Financial (FNF)

 5. Revenue Growth

-Insurance companies earn revenue from three primary sources: 1) The core insurance business itself, often called underwriting and represented in the income statement as premiums 2) Income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities 3) Fees from various sources such as policy administration, annuities, or other value-added services.
-Thankfully, Fidelity National Financial’s 8.4% annualized revenue growth over the last five years was decent.
-Its growth was slightly above the average insurance company and shows its offerings resonate with customers.
+Insurance companies generate revenue three ways.
+The first is the core insurance business itself, represented in the income statement as premiums earned.
+The second source is investment income from investing the “float” (premiums collected but not yet paid out as claims) in assets such as fixed-income assets and equities.
+The third is fees from policy administration, annuities, and other value-added services.
+Unfortunately, Fidelity National Financial’s 6% annualized revenue growth over the last five years was mediocre.
+This wasn’t a great result compared to the rest of the insurance sector, but there are still things to like about Fidelity National Financial.

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Fidelity National Financial’s annualized revenue growth of 13.5% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+Fidelity National Financial’s annualized revenue growth of 10.9% over the last two years is above its five-year trend, suggesting its demand recently accelerated.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.